-- 17 One preparer supported the disclosure about the primary reasons and management' strategic rationale for the business combination at the acquisition date.
-Users also agreed with this.
-Auditors and regulators also expressed support. - Most standard setters generally agreed with the requirements to disclose providing the strategic rationale for undertaking an acquisition and management's objectives for the acquisition.
+- As noted in paragraph 15 a preparer provided explicit support for the disclosure about the primary reasons and management' strategic rationale for the business combination at the acquisition date.
+One preparer noted that information relating to the material acquisitions are often already provided by press releases. - 19 Users generally agreed with this.
+Auditors and regulators also expressed support. - 20 Most standard setters generally agreed with the requirements to disclose the strategic rationale for undertaking an acquisition and management's objectives for the acquisition.